parcel-bundler/lightningcss/README.md

 #### Browserslist configuration

-If no `--targets` option is provided, then `lightningcss` finds browserslist configuration, selects queries by environment and loads the resulting queries as targets.
+If the `--browserslist` option is provided, then `lightningcss` finds browserslist configuration, selects queries by environment and loads the resulting queries as targets.

-Pass the `--disable-browserslist` option if you do not want to load browserslist configuration or apply browserslist built-in defaults.

-Configuration resolution is modeled after the original `browserslist` nodeJS package.
+Configuration discovery and targets resolution is modeled after the original `browserslist` nodeJS package.
 The configuration is resolved in the following order:

 - If a `BROWSERSLIST` environment variable is present, then load targets from its value.
 This is analog to the `--targets` CLI option.